tarantool/doc/doc/reference/reference_sql/sql_user_guide.rst

 .. _sql_data_type_double:

-DOUBLE values are numeric that do contain decimal points (for example 0.5) or are expressed with exponential notation (for example 5E-1).
+DOUBLE values are numerics that do contain decimal points (for example 0.5) or are expressed with exponential notation (for example 5E-1).
 The range of possible values is the same as for the IEEE 754 floating-point standard, or NULL.
 Numerics outside the range of DOUBLE literals may be displayed